 If you are working in an older Procore project that is NOT using the ERP version of 'Job to Date Costs', you might notice that the 'Job to Date Costs' column in your project's budget does not match the amounts in your subcontractor payment applications.

 In Procore's Budget tool, all line items must be associated with a cost code to appear as a line item on a budget.
-This includes the default 'Job to Date Costs' column, as well as the optional 'Payment Applications' column.
+This includes the default 'Job to Date Costs' column, as well as the optional 'Invoices' column.
 Because some projects had existing variations recorded online items as lump-sum amounts, those variations cannot be included in the.
-'Job to Date Costs' column or the 'Payment Application' column.
+'Job to Date Costs' column or the 'payment applications' column.
 This is because the lump sum amount cannot be tied to a cost code.